vuonghy2442/lonelybot/docs/macro_formalization.md

   function now matches the shipped solver on 64 games across both draw steps (oracle and fast paths equal; `macro_verdict_matches_engine`), and a larger 128-game sweep lives `#[ignore]`d as the acceptance harness.
+  The shipped search fold is the destination collapse (one successor per commitment, park-first; `collapse_pick`): corpus-gated by the 128-game sweep; its proof surface and the diamond/containment measurements live in `macro_parking.md` §P.6.

 Supporting theorems: